Art Protesting A Particular War Was First Seen____.

 • What is the role of art in protesting war?

-• Art plays a crucial role in protesting war by raising awareness, challenging authority, promoting empathy, and inspiring action.
+• Art has a big impact in protesting war by raising awareness, challenging authority, promoting empathy, and inspiring action.
 It provides a powerful means of expressing dissent and advocating for peace.

 • What are some examples of famous anti-war artworks?